25 Facts About Math for International Day of MathAll Posts

 Prodigy turns math class into an epic adventure filled with amazing quests, epic pets and cool rewards.
 As students explore the world of Prodigy, they’ll answer adaptive math questions designed to build foundational skills, challenge their knowledge and help them grow.

-Plus, as a teacher, you can sign up for your free account and differentiate your students’ math learning in just a few minutes!
+Plus, as a teacher, you can sign up for a free teacher account and start differentiating your students’ math learning in just a few minutes!

 2. Solve space challenges